 In accordance with Governor J.B.
-Pritzker announcement of a modified Stay-At-Home order through May that allows certain elective surgeries for non-life-threatening conditions, HSHS St. Elizabeth’s Hospital plans to resume elective surgeries early next week.
+Pritzker announcement of a modified Stay-At-Home order through May that allows certain elective surgeries for non-life-threatening conditions, HSHS Holy Family Hospital will be resuming elective surgeries beginning May 19.

 HSHS Illinois Division Chief Nursing Executive Allison Paul shared, “We have not offered non-emergent procedures because of the Governor’s order for several weeks and there is quite a backlog of cases at each of our HSHS Illinois hospitals.
-We encourage patients to contact your doctor for more information about when you can get your procedure scheduled in the coming weeks.”
+We encourage patients to contact their doctor for more information about when they can get their procedure scheduled in the coming weeks.”

 All patients preparing for an elective procedure must have a negative COVID-19 test on file within 72 hours of a scheduled procedure and must self-quarantine after being tested until the day of surgery to limit their risk of exposure.
-Patients will be informed during a pre-surgical call the most convenient place to undergo this testing.
-St. Elizabeth’s will only be testing patients scheduled for procedures at their facility.
+If you have a surgery or procedure scheduled, you will receive instructions from your provider or the hospital on next steps.
+If applicable, patients will be informed during a pre-surgical call the most convenient place to undergo this testing.
+Holy Family Hospital will only be testing patients scheduled for procedures at an HSHS facility.

-The patient’s one support person that will be allowed to accompany them the day of their surgery will also be screened.
+The patient’s one support person that will be allowed to accompany them the day of their surgery will be asked if they have any symptoms and checked for fever prior to entry.

 The hospital’s current visitor restrictions will still apply to minimize traffic within the hospital to keep patients and the community safe.